asadprodhan/How_to_connect_to_Pawsey_nimbus_instance/README.md

 ```

-- Enter username.
-The username that you use to log in into your Nimbus Instance website (dashboard)
+- Tick the ‘Specify username’ box.
+It is the username that you use to log in into your Nimbus Instance website (dashboard)